dnatrack is a work in progress — updates ship daily. Report a bug or request a feature →

 While DNA evidence is often treated as objective proof of involvement in a crime, the presence of someone's DNA at a scene or on an object does not, by itself, establish how it got there.
 DNA can be transferred through everyday social contact, persist on surfaces for extended periods, or arrive via secondary or tertiary transfer pathways entirely unrelated to a criminal act.
 Understanding these mechanisms is essential for fair and scientifically sound evidence evaluation.

-This platform provides structured access to the international body of research on DNA transfer, persistence, and activity-level assessment.
-Originally developed at the Chair of Forensic Molecular Genetics (Univ.-Prof. Dr. rer. nat.
-Cornelius Courts), DNA-TrAC-Web transforms this curated scientific knowledge into a tool that defense attorneys, courts, prosecutors, and forensic experts can use—regardless of their technical background.
+This platform provides structured access to the published body of research on DNA transfer, persistence, prevalence and recovery.
+Originally developed in a Forensic Molecular Genetics research project by Univ.-Prof. Dr. rer. nat.
+Cornelius Courts and Dr. rer. nat.
+Annica Gosch[1], dnatrack transforms this curated scientific knowledge into a tool that defense attorneys, courts, prosecutors, scientists and forensic experts can use to peruse existing knowledge.

 • Research alternative hypotheses for how a DNA trace may have originated